Socfin KCD and Coviphama

 In the early 2000s, the Socfin Group, keen to start diversifying geographically in Asia, restarted its operations in Cambodia.
 Its strategy?
 Putting in place partnership projects with smallholders.

 An intense prospecting period began, leading to the creation of Socfin KCD and the acquisition of the first concession in the Mondulkiri region in 2007, followed by a second one in 2010.
 Subsequently, the Group purchased a new concession (“Coviphama”) in 2013.
-Today, the plantations are developing fast and a modern rubber factory will be operational in 2018.
+Today, the plantations are developing fast and a modern rubber factory is operational since 2018.

 The required social infrastructure is constructed within the plantation: new housing, boreholes, health centers, etc.